 The sole proprietorship and Limited Liability Company are two of the most popular entities, but each has its own pros and cons.
 For more information about the other two entities, click learn more about the partnership and corporation.

-The low cost and ease of staring are appealing to many new entrepreneurs, but may not provide entrepreneurs the personal liability protection and tax advantages of a Limited Liability Company (LLC).
+The low cost and ease of starting are appealing to many new entrepreneurs, but may not provide entrepreneurs the personal liability protection and tax advantages of a Limited Liability Company (LLC).
 The decision of whether or not you should form an LLC depends on several factors, including what your business sells, potential exposure to lawsuits, and business funding needs.

 We will go into more detail on the advantages and disadvantages of the sole proprietorship and LLC to help provide some direction in making this decision.
 Keep in mind that while we have a lot of experience in this area, we are not attorneys or accountants.
 This information shouldn’t be used in place of professional advice.